Mortgage Eligibility Guide

 How do I test my mortgage eligibility?

-A good way to check whether you are eligible for a specific type of mortgage, even before submitting your ‘official’ application, is to ask for a mortgage in principle.
+A good way to check whether you are eligible for a specific type of mortgage, even before submitting your ‘official’ application, is go through a mortgage comparison.
 By doing so, you can test if you’re likely to be approved and understand which types of mortgages you would qualify for.

 Am I still eligible for a mortgage if I have bad credit?